dda-derek-wendell/Documentation/_entries/1505_Upgrade1.4.md

 > **Upgrade Instructions**

-•	Must be done by a CRM Administrator
+•	Must be done by a CRM Administrator <br>
-•	Click on the URL or paste it into the browser
+•	Click on the URL or paste it into the browser <br>
-•	Install the Upgrade (Select Install for ALL Users)
+•	Install the Upgrade (Select Install for ALL Users) <br>
-•	Enable new fields in Dodge Link Permission Set

 >
 1.Click Setup
 2. Go to the Opportunity Page Layout and click Edit.